BIRD-UP73/nsfw-bot/README.md

 - 🗑️ to delete post messages or favorites
 - ⭐ to store a post as favorite
 - 🔁 to refresh posts

+## A note on reactions
+Removing reactions in DMs will not work